iMAboud/iMA-Menu/README.md

 ## Update
 - Added GUI to edit the theme.nss
-- Added a GUI to the "modify" file to easily remove or add anything to the context menu.
+- Added a GUI to the "modify" file to easily edit, remove or add anything in the context menu.
 - StremiM utilizes "Peario" and "Stremio" to stream a movie to a friend the easy way.
 - Added Color picking anywhere, right click on the pixel color to copy hex to clipboard
 - Added Merging 2 files (Video / Audio) to overlap.